 There are two main phases of the liver that work to detoxify toxins and excess hormones from the body.
 For most people, the first phase of the liver works efficiently, but it is the second phase that is commonly sluggish.
 This means that molecules pass through the first phase easily and are backed up in the second phase.
 The liver then recirculates the half-detoxified molecules in the body, leading to problems.
 If these half-detoxified molecules are hormones (which a lot of the time they are), this contributes to hormonal noise at the receptor sites, which in turn contributes to a hormone imbalance.

-Below, we will discuss 10 key ways you can support your liver and help it detoxify toxins and excess hormones.
+Below, we will discuss 10 key ways of how to detox the body and balance hormones by supporting your liver, which will help it remove toxins and excess hormones.